jpmgoodman/java-graph-analysis/README.md

 # java-graph-analysis
 Library for determining various characteristics about mathematical graphs.
-Given the adjacency matrix for a graph as input, this library has functions to:
+Given the adjacency matrix for a graph as input, this library has the following functions:

+* Undirected, unweighted graphs
-* Determine number of vertices
+** Determine number of vertices
-* Determine number of edges
+** Determine number of edges
-* Determine the total degree of the graph
+** Determine the total degree of the graph
-* Determine the max degree of the graph
+** Determine the max degree of the graph
-* Determine if the graph is connected
+** Determine if the graph is connected
-* Determine the number of connected components
+** Determine the number of connected components

 Currently, the graph has two instance variables that represent it: (1) an adjacency matrix, and (2) an ArrayList of ArrayLists of Edge objects.
 At this